 Despite the prospect of losing out the big money, Billy decides to live by the truth in the court, which puts Vincent’s Heroman comics to cold storage, and Billy incurring a huge loss as unrecovered debt for his studio from Vincent.

-They plan to introduce a 16 page Comics supplement, and Billy leaves the Studiobelieve Billy is the right man to do the job, with the importance of feeding to the increased weekly demand for new materials, which they believe only Billy could manage to do so, given his track records.
+They plan to introduce a 16 page Comics supplement, and believe Billy is the right man to do the job, with the importance of feeding to the increased weekly demand for new materials, which they believe only Billy could manage to do so, given his track records.

 After a long thought, Billy decides to chase his dream, and sells his part ownership to Jimmy, and leaves for finding newer horizons.